 Unfortunately, fundraising often feels like a dirty word for many nonprofit and church leaders.
 It’s more than a necessary evil.
 Sure, fundraising helps pay staff salaries, operate your outreach activities, and advance your mission.
 Yet, it’s so easy for major gift officers, development professionals, and executive directors to inadvertently get “hung up” with an antiquated—or inaccurate—view on the intent behind fundraising.

-I served in nonprofit leadership for over 15 years working in outreach, marketing, and fundraising so I completely understand how easy it is to have a complicated relationship with donor development.
+We’ve served in nonprofit leadership for over 15 years working in outreach, marketing, and fundraising so we completely understand how easy it is to have a complicated relationship with donor development.

 Let’s dive into some simple thoughts that can help rewire the way our brains feel as nonprofit leaders about fundraising.